Welcome to the Year 5 webpage!

 Teachers: Mrs Jennings-Payne, Mrs Kirkpatrick, Mr Chantler and Miss Lamb

-HLTAs and TAs: Mrs Haywood, Miss Moore, Miss Husband, Mrs Grainger and Mrs McGee
+HLTAs and TAs: Mrs Haywood, Mrs Mills, Miss Moore, Miss Husband, Mrs Grainger and Mrs McGee

 We aim to keep it up-to-date with pictures and important information.
 Please come and speak to a member of staff in you have any questions.

 This week, the children in Year 5 learnt words related to Christmas in Spanish.
 They also listened to this famous song: https://www.youtube.com/watch?v=RTtc2pM1boE 'Feliz Navidad'

 Children, can you remember what 'Feliz Navidad' means?

 Over the last few weeks, as a part of their WW2 topic, Bristol class have been learning some dances that were popular during the war.
 Parents, see if your child can show you some of the steps!
 Here's a link for you to practise :

 As a part of anti-bullying week, we discussed what the word 'respect' means and why it is so important.
 The children watched this clip and we discussed its powerful message.